Weedjeez/switch-button/README.md

 * Add an id with the input's name as content
 * Enjoy

-Here is code sample :
+Here is how it hould look like :
 ```
 <input type="checkbox" class="switch-button" name="example" id="example" />
 ```